-To plainly define, diversity hiring is when companies design a hiring process that provides an equal opportunity for candidates of diverse sexual orientation, gender, race, and other minority groups to participate in the interview process and get recruited.
+To simply define diversity hiring is when companies design a hiring process that provides an equal opportunity for candidates of diverse sexual orientation, gender, race, and other minority groups to take part in the interview process and get recruited.

 Recommended Resource: A Complete Guide On Talent Management.

 Additionally, workplace diversity and inclusion bring a plethora of benefits to the company—fresh ideas, new viewpoints, untapped potential, employee engagement- just to name a few.

 For any HR or hiring manager looking to diversify their workforce, the following useful tips will provide the crucial things you need to do.

 Setting diversity hiring goals will make the process much easier to navigate.

 Firstly, it will force you to evaluate what is your diversity hiring shortcomings.

 Is there a lack of a particular minority in your workplace?
 Does your workforce consist of a single demographic?
 Do people of color rarely interview at your company?
 Going through such specific problems will point you to why your company is lacking on the diversity front.

 Secondly, it will help prioritize and prepare for achieving your hiring goals.
 It can be in terms of resources, manpower, or tools.